XpiritBV/vslive-docker-handson/10. Kubernetes/readme.md

 <img src="images\screenshot.PNG">

 ## Scaling your frontend
-Now we have one instance of the web application running and one instance of our webAPI.
+Now we have one instance of the web application running and one instance of our WebAPI.
 It is now rather easy to scale our deployment to have more containers.

 To scale our web application to e.g. 5 instances, we can issue the following command:
 `kubectl scale --replicas 5 deployments/dep-gamingwebapp --namespace student<your unique number>`